Chinese dissident artist Ai launches first big U.S. show

 Much of show is devoted to the deadly 2008 earthquake in Sichuan province and the thousands of schoolchildren who died when shoddily constructed buildings collapsed.
 Ai was among the dissidents who had challenged Chinese authorities to investigate the deaths.

-The ghostlike magnetic resonance image of his bleeding brain, measuring 3.3 by 6.5 feet, he attributes to a 2009 police beating.
+The ghostlike magnetic resonance image of his bleeding brain, measuring 3.3 by 6.5 feet (100 X 200 cm), he attributes to a 2009 police beating.

 "Snake Ceiling" is a 295-foot (90-meter) sculpture of a twisting snake made from student backpacks and mounted on the museum's ceiling.